 If you are pressing multiple flowers, leave about ⅛” of pages in between each pressing.
 Then, stack more books or another type of weight on top of the closed book to keep it very flat and firmly in place.

-It should take 3-4 weeks for the flowers to dry out fully.
-You can check them in 1-2 weeks to see how they are doing and to replace the paper if needed.
+It should take three to four weeks to let the flowers completely dry out.
+You can check them in two to three weeks to see how they are doing and to replace the paper if needed.

 You’ll know the blooms are done when they have a dry and papery texture.
 Remove them carefully with your fingers or a pair of tweezers, since they will be delicate and easy to break.